wolfgangj/okami/README.md

     5 10 count
     \ will display: 5 6 7 8 9

-The `r` in `rfor` reminds you of the fact that it uses the return stack.
+The `r` in `rfor` reminds you of the fact that it uses the return stack (the upper bound will be stored there).

 Not having immediate words has a few consequences.
-For one, we have one additional return stack word most Forth systems don't need: `rswap`.
-We need this if we want to factor a part of code that uses the return stack into its own word.
-In traditional Forth, we would rather use `immediate` and `postpone` to inline the code.
-We could also do the equivalent, but the resulting code would look confusing, so we use `rswap` to get the value we're interested in.

-Another consequence is that `is` works slightly differently:
+For example, `is` works slightly differently in `okami`.
 It takes two XTs from the stack:
 For both the deferred word and the code that now defines it.
 (The code of the deferred word is just a call and will be overwritten.)